-Selection criteria Compliance Brief justification Aim Ø Attracting private investors in the development of transport infrastructure, in order to optimize transport services and to provide additional financial resources through risk sharing and resource use expertise from the private sector.
-Relevance V No private participation was allowed in the activity and investment in ports until concession was introduced.
-Effectiveness V Effectiveness is observed and reported by the Ministry of transport.
+Selection criteria Compliance Brief justification Aim Attracting private investors in the development of transport infrastructure, in order to optimize transport services and to provide additional financial resources through risk sharing and resource use expertise from the private sector.
+Relevance No private participation was allowed in the activity and investment in ports until concession was introduced.
+Effectiveness Ø Effectiveness is observed and reported by the Ministry of transport.
 The state has declared this tool to have high effectiveness.
-Measurability V Increased cargo volume, concession fees collected, and annual investment in port infrastructure.
-Adaptability & transferability V Adaptable and transferable to all ports that are operated by state-owned structures and need private investment.
+Measurability Increased cargo volume, concession fees collected, and annual investment in port infrastructure.
+Adaptability & transferability ☑ Adaptable and transferable to all ports that are operated by state-owned structures and need private investment.

-Ports of public transport of national importance may be granted to third parties under the procedure of the Concessions Act with a concession for a service or concession for construction, according to the provision of Art.
-117c of the MSIWPRBA.
-By granting a concession for a service for which the use of port territory and / or port facilities is required, the concessionaire shall be granted access to the market of port services under Art.
-117a of the MSIWPRBA.
-In Art.
-117c, para.
-3 of the MSIWPRBA is stipulated that if the concession is awarded for construction, the concession is defined as such for construction.
-For both types of concessions envisaged, the port territory and infrastructure remain state-owned.
+The concession of a port is for management of a service of public interest (the port services under Article 116 (3) p.2 of the MSIWPPRBA) at the risk of the concessionaire, by keeping the port services available and ensuring their continuity and quality level in compliance with the terms of the concession contract, against the concessionaire's right to operate the service, receiving revenues from consumers and third parties, etc.

 The Bulgarian state has consequently granted 7 (seven) river terminals with national importance on concession.
 Another 5 (five) cargo terminals are to be granted in the future.

 Successful port concession to a private operator was defined as a good practice because it has proved its positive influence on the performance of the ports that have already been granted.